No trip to New York City is complete without a trip to see the Statue of Liberty.

 So, as part of our virtual trip, we let the Statue of Liberty inspire a fun math experiment.

 The question we tried to answer: how many Lizzies (or AJs) would it take to be as tall as Lady Liberty?
+To find out, we had to do some Statue of Liberty math.

 We learned about when it was built and how it was shipped to America.
 We learned about what it represents.